 Integration with external services

-In Crowdin Enterprise, you can use system integrations (e.g., integrations with GitHub, GitLab, BitBucket, Azure Repos, etc.) to synchronize your source and translation files, install additional applications from Marketplace to add new features and integrate with even more services.
+In Crowdin Enterprise, you can use system integrations (e.g., integrations with GitHub, GitLab, BitBucket, Azure Repos, etc.) to synchronize your source and translation files, install additional applications from the Crowdin Store to add new features and integrate with even more services.
 Even if there is no integration with some services/platforms you use, you can create your custom integration by developing Crowdin Apps.

 Read more about Crowdin Apps.